 Wondering if it’s sensible to enroll in a Medicare prescription drug plan?
 It may be a good idea if you routinely take pricey prescription drugs.
-You may also want to get covered if your current prescription drugs are slated to rise in the future and may not be able to afford the copayments.
+You may also want to get covered if your current prescription drugs are slated to rise in the future and you may not be able to afford the copayments.
 Here’s what you need to know so you don’t miss out.

-Best Providers for Medicare Prescription Drug Plans:
+Best Medicare Prescription Drug Plans:

 - Cheapest for Prescription Drug Plan: Aetna